 Note the brief interaction between SAM and DeANNat the very beginning of the video where she seamlessly waves at him while continuing to dance.

 This cute performance features Sue Thompson with the second of her three Top-Twenty charting hits.
 "Norman" was a hit in January 1962, a little more than three years prior to this taping.
-In spite of a few more charting records Sue drifted over to the country music by the late 1960s.
-She was just a few months shy of her 30th birthday when she appeared on HOLLYWOOD A GO-GO.
-That would make her 87 years old at present (2013), leading us to believe that she could be the oldest surviving performer from the show.
+In spite of a few more charting records Sue drifted over to country music by the late 1960s.
+She was just a few months shy of her 40th birthday when she appeared on HOLLYWOOD A GO-GO.
+Only two other musical guests were older than Sue - Jimmy Witherspoon and Little Jimmy Dickens.
+She is now 90 years old (2016), making her the oldest surviving performer.

 Even though there are five GAZZARRI DANCERS in this performance we get only a few moments to watch them, no doubt due to the cameras being focused on the very attractive Miss Thompson.
 DeANN, JACQUI, MIMI, LUCILLE, and ROBERTA are all wearing tight skirts and we briefly get to see some twirling moves much like those two episodes later with LUCILLE and MIMI on the Glenn Yarbrough performance.